An e-resident’s digital identity card gives foreign citizens safe access to the Estonian e-services.

 - costs and payments not related to business.

-Income tax is assessed monthly, thus taxable amount must be declared monthly whenever profits are distributed or other taxable expenses are incurred.
+Income tax is assessed monthly, thus taxable amount must be declared (form TSD with Annexes) monthly (by the 10th day of the month following the payment) whenever profits are distributed or other taxable expenses are incurred.

-From year 2019, a lower tax rate (14/86) applies to part of dividends paid by the Estonan resident company regularly.
+From year 2019, a lower tax rate (14/86) applies to part of dividends paid by the Estonan resident company regularly (The profit distributed in a calendar year, which is smaller than or equal to the average distributed profit of the previous three calendar years (starting from 2018) on which a resident company has paid income tax).

 An e-resident has established an Estonian company, whose activity is in Estonia and has received the Estonian profit of 1000 euros in year 2017 and 500 euros in 2018.